 [Embargoed for release until 4 PM, May 27, 2003, to coincide with publication in the Journal of the American Medical Association.]

-Women in the estrogen plus progestin part of the Women’s Health Initiative stopped taking their study pills in July after research results indicated that for those on the combined therapy, the overall risks (breast cancer, heart attacks, stroke and blood clots) outweighed the benefits (fewer fractures and colorectal cancers).
-This report expands on those initial findings by examining subtypes of stroke and providing additional data on the effects of the combined hormone therapy in various subgroups of women.
+Women in the estrogen plus progestin part of the WHI trial stopped taking their study pills in July after research results indicated that for those on the combined therapy, the overall risks (breast cancer, heart attacks, stroke and blood clots) outweighed the benefits (fewer fractures and colorectal cancers).

 Contact: Emily Caldwell, Medical Center Communications, 614-293-3737 or firstname.lastname@example.org